RonRahaman/ace_reader/README.rst

 To make it, simply run the Makefile.

+To use it, run:

+./main ~/data_dir

-To use it, run ./main ~/data_dir where ~/data_dir is the location of your ACE library files
+where ~/data_dir is the location of your ACE library files (such as endf70a, endf70b, etc)

 -----
 C